Clark County, Illinois

-Clark County is a county located in the southeastern part of U.S. state of Illinois, along the Indiana state line.
+Clark County is a county located in the southeastern part of the U.S. state of Illinois, along the Indiana state line.
 As of the 2020 census, the population was 15,455.
 Its county seat is Marshall.
 The county was named for George Rogers Clark, an officer who served in the American Revolution.

 History

 Clark County was formed in 1819 out of Crawford County.
-At the time of its formation, Clark County included about a third of Illinois, and extended as far north as the present state of Wisconsin.
-In 1821 the northern part of Clark County became part of the newly created Pike County on January 31, and the newly created Fayette County took the western part of Clark County on February 14.
+At the time of its formation, Clark County included about a third of Illinois and extended as far north as the present state of Wisconsin.
+In 1821, the northern part of Clark County became part of the newly created Pike County on January 31, and the newly created Fayette County took the western part of Clark County on February 14.
 Edgar County was created from the northern part of Clark County on January 3, 1823.
 The creation of Coles County occupied additional land from western Clark County, effective December 25, 1830.
 The boundaries of Clark County have been unchanged since.

 Clark County was named for George Rogers Clark (older brother of William Clark of the Lewis and Clark Expedition), an officer of the army of Virginia that captured the Northwest Territory from the British during the Revolutionary War.